The cause of stiff neck and back pain is the tilt of your legs! The relationship between legs and pain

-Overpronation: A common problem affecting three out of five people worldwide
+Overpronation: A common issue affecting three out of five people worldwide

-One of the causes of lower back pain is overpronation of the feet.
-Overpronation is known to be related to bunions and lower back pain .
+One possible cause of low back pain is overpronation of the feet.
+Overpronation has been shown to be associated with bunions and low back pain.

-Between 2002 and 2005, Menz et al. conducted a large-scale study of 1,930 people (men and women aged 36–92 years) *1 .
-They investigated whether flat feet, high arches, pronation, supination, and asymmetry were associated with low back pain.
+Between 2002 and 2005, Menz et al. conducted a large-scale study involving 1,930 people (men and women aged 36–92) *1.
+They examined whether flat feet, high arches, pronation, supination, and left-right asymmetry were associated with low back pain.

-- No association was found between flat feet and high arches and lower back pain in either men or women.
+- No association was found between flat feet or high arches and low back pain in either men or women.

--In women, there is an association between pronated feet and lower back pain.
+- In women, an association was found between pronated feet and low back pain.

-・Insoles (sole plates) are effective in preventing and treating lower back pain
+・Insoles (orthotics) are effective for preventing and treating low back pain

 Rheumatology (Oxford).
 2013 Dec; 52(12): 2275–2282.

-Women, in particular, are 1.48 times more likely to suffer from lower back pain than women without any abnormalities.
-Overpronation is a common symptom that affects three out of five people worldwide.
-Armed with knowledge based on the paper, let's take a look at what measures can be taken.
+Women, in particular, are 1.48 times more likely to suffer from low back pain than women without any such abnormalities.
+Overpronation is a common condition affecting three out of five people worldwide.
+Based on the findings of this paper, let us look at what can be done about it.

 What is ankle overpronation?

-What is overpronation?
-Pronation is a movement that occurs even in healthy feet, but when it becomes excessive it is considered overpronation.
-First, to understand pronation in more depth, let's deepen our understanding of the two foot mechanisms.
+What exactly is overpronation?
+Pronation is a movement that also occurs in healthy feet, but when it becomes excessive, it is considered overpronation.
+To understand pronation more clearly, let us first look at two important mechanisms of the foot.

 Feature 1: Flexible switching

-In fact, the body switches between soft and hard feet .
-When landing, the foot instantly softens, and when the final foot leaves the ground, the foot firmly pushes off with the hard foot.
+In fact, the body switches between a soft foot and a rigid foot.
+At landing, the foot instantly softens, and at the final push-off, the foot becomes firm so it can drive the body forward powerfully.

-How do you switch between soft and hard feet?
+How do the feet switch between soft and rigid?

-There is a movement called pronation, which rotates (tilts) the foot inward.
-When you pronate, the bonds in your foot loosen and the arch lowers .
-You can imagine your foot being bent to absorb shock.
-This creates a flexible foot.
+There is a movement called pronation, in which the foot rotates or tilts inward.
+When the foot pronates, the structure of the foot loosens and the arch lowers.
+You can think of the foot yielding slightly to absorb shock.
+This creates a soft, flexible foot.

-Next, let's look at how pronation and supination occur.
-When you internally rotate your shin (turning inward) while your weight is on it, your foot also pronates .
-Conversely, when you externally rotate your shin (turning outward), your foot supinates.
+Next, let us look at how pronation and supination occur.
+When you internally rotate your shin (turn it inward) while bearing weight, the foot also pronates.
+Conversely, when the shin externally rotates (turns outward), the foot supinates.

 How does internal and external rotation of the shin occur?

-How does internal and external rotation of the shin occur?
-The driving force is the twisting movement of the hips.
+How do internal and external rotation of the shin occur?
+The driving force comes from the twisting movement of the hips.

-For example, when the right foot hits the ground, it internally rotates, creating a flexible leg.
-Eventually, the left leg is swung forward.
-At this time, the left leg is swung forward while twisting the hips.
-This twisting movement of the hips is transmitted in turn to the thighs and shins, causing the shins to externally rotate .
-An externally rotated shin creates a stiff leg.
+For example, when the right foot contacts the ground, the right leg internally rotates to create a flexible leg.
+Then the left leg swings forward.
+At that moment, the pelvis twists as the left leg swings forward.
+This twisting movement of the hips is transmitted in sequence to the thigh and shin, causing the shin to externally rotate.
+An externally rotated shin creates a rigid leg.

-The diagram below shows how internal and external rotations are switched from the pelvis to the feet.
-The rotation is transmitted in order from the hips, skillfully switching between flexible and stiff feet.
+The diagram below shows how internal and external rotation switch from the pelvis down to the feet.
+Rotation is transmitted in sequence from the hips, skillfully switching between a flexible foot and a rigid foot.

-If the switch function does not work, you will walk with your arches collapsed, which will eventually lead to problems such as bunions.
+Illustration showing the relationship between walking phase and foot stiffness If this switching function does not work properly, you end up walking with the arch collapsed, which can eventually lead to problems such as bunions.

 Function 2: Move more efficiently!
-Rolling foot function
+The foot’s rolling function

-The foot is equipped with a mechanism that allows the body to move efficiently, just like a round ball rolling endlessly.
-When the heel touches the ground, the round shape of the heel rolls forward without using muscles.
-This is called heel rocker movement .
-(Rock: rocking) It can be likened to the rocking motion of a rocking chair.
+The foot also has a mechanism that helps the body move efficiently, almost like a round ball rolling forward endlessly.
+When the heel touches the ground, its rounded shape allows it to roll forward even without muscular effort.
+This is called heel rocker movement.
+(Rock: to sway) It can be compared to the rocking motion of a rocking chair.
+Heel rocker exercise

-This forward rolling movement is then carried over to the next movement, the ankle rocker .
-The heel has a bone called the talus, which has a part called the talus trochlea.
-The talus is the only bone without muscles attached, and it allows the weight to be smoothly transferred forward.
+This forward rolling motion is then carried over into the next movement, the ankle rocker.
+In the heel area there is a bone called the talus, which includes a part called the trochlea of the talus.
+The talus is the only bone that has no muscle attached to it, and it helps transfer body weight forward smoothly.

-The final step is the forefoot rocker .
-This is when the MP joint bends and throws your weight forward.
-Working in coordination with the small sesamoid bones, it relays the energy that propels you forward efficiently.
+The final stage is the forefoot rocker.
+This is when the MP joint bends and throws the body’s weight forward.
+Working together with the small sesamoid bones, it passes on the energy needed to propel the body forward efficiently.

-However, this forefoot rocker movement only works if certain conditions are met, and you end up walking while putting a brake on your propulsion (abductive twist).
-This causes the forefoot to repeatedly twist against the ground, resulting in excessive calluses on the soles of your feet.
-I first noticed this symptom when I had a hole in the big toe area of my sneakers.
+However, this forefoot rocker movement only works when certain conditions are met, and if they are not, you end up walking while putting a brake on your own propulsion (abductory twist).
+This causes the forefoot to twist repeatedly against the ground, which can lead to excessive callus formation on the sole.
+I first noticed this myself when a hole developed in the big-toe area of my sneakers.

-There are conditions under which locking and switching cannot be performed.
+There are conditions under which locking and switching cannot occur.

-Now, we have seen how the foot functions to roll and transfer energy efficiently while switching to a flexible foot to protect the body.
-When I first learned about this, I was amazed at how well designed it was and it inspired me to learn more about the foot.
-However, even though this is such an amazing function, there are factors that can easily stop it.
+We have now seen how the foot protects the body by switching to a soft foot while also rolling efficiently to transfer energy forward.
+When I first learned this, I was amazed by how well designed the foot is, and it inspired me to study it more deeply.
+However, despite how remarkable this function is, there are factors that can easily stop it from working.

 → This can lead to problems such as bunions and flat feet.

-Eventually, the injury to the foot can spread to the hip joint, which is located further away, and can even cause pain in the lower back, neck, head, etc.
+Eventually, the damage in the foot can spread to more distant areas such as the hip joint, and may even contribute to pain in the low back, neck, head, and elsewhere.

 What causes overpronation?

 What causes overpronation?
-The pathomechanics are complex and the causes are not fully understood.
-Currently, it is believed to be caused by the interaction between the hip and knee joints and dysfunction of the subtalar joint .
+The pathomechanics are complex, and the causes are not yet fully understood.
+At present, it is thought to result from the interaction between the hip and knee joints together with dysfunction of the subtalar joint.

-Until now, treatment has been carried out using top-down, bottom-up control methods such as the use of insoles (sole plates).
-Currently, an approach that also includes top-down control methods that approach areas above the foot, such as the hip joint, is recommended.
-Methods of improvement include muscle training, insoles (sole plates), and modifying walking style .
+In the past, treatment has included top-down and bottom-up control methods such as the use of insoles (orthotics).
+Today, approaches that also include top-down methods targeting areas above the foot, such as the hip joint, are recommended.
+Ways to improve the condition include muscle training, insoles (orthotics), and correcting the way you walk.

 Reason 1: Weak muscles

-Reed et al. investigated 283 papers on running injuries.
-Their results revealed a relationship between weak gluteal muscles and running injuries . *2 If these muscles do not function properly, balance will be impaired when standing on one leg.
-If you look closely at walking movements, you will see that you are standing on one leg repeatedly, so weak gluteal muscles are a problem.
+Reed et al. reviewed 283 papers on running injuries.
+Their findings showed a relationship between weak gluteal muscles and running injuries. *2 If these muscles do not function well, balance becomes unstable when standing on one leg.
+And if you look closely at walking, it is basically a continuous repetition of single-leg stance, so weakness in the gluteal muscles is a serious issue.

-According to Kelli et al., 57% of participants actually saw an improvement in overpronation as a result of training their glutes . *3 Exercises such as deadlifts and back lunges are effective for training the gluteal muscles.
+According to Kelli et al., 57% of participants actually showed improvement in overpronation after training their gluteal muscles. *3 Exercises such as deadlifts and back lunges are effective for strengthening the gluteal muscles.

-Cause 2: Muscle imbalance and bone alignment issues
+Cause 2: Muscle imbalance and skeletal alignment issues

-For example, if the movement of the talus becomes poor due to lifestyle habits or an accident, it will also affect the posture of the knee and hip joint.
-As a result, you will start using your feet incorrectly.
-Eventually, the incorrect movement of the hip and knee will be reflected in the feet, creating a vicious cycle.
+For example, if the talus begins to move poorly because of lifestyle habits or an injury, this can also affect the alignment of the knee and hip joints.
+As a result, you start using your feet incorrectly.
+Over time, faulty movement at the hips and knees is reflected in the feet, creating a vicious cycle.

-As Menz's study also recommended insoles, they have become an effective option for podiatrists in Europe and the United States, where research is progressing rapidly. *1 In addition, various companies are selling shoes designed to prevent overpronation for runners.
+As Menz’s study also recommended insoles, they have become an effective option for podiatrists in Europe and the United States, where research in this area is advancing rapidly. *1 In addition, many companies now sell running shoes designed specifically to address overpronation.

 Cause 3: Problems with walking style

-The walking style taught in schools and the media can sometimes lead to pronated feet.
-Some recommend landing with the knees fully extended, while others instruct to grip the ground with the big toes, but this leads to landing softly and pushing off by squashing the foot.
-Also, uniaxial walking, where you walk on a single line, puts strain on the body due to problems with shifting the center of gravity.
-We will discuss walking styles on another occasion.
+In some cases, the walking styles taught in schools and the media can themselves lead to pronated feet.
+Some methods recommend landing with the knees fully straight, while others instruct you to grip the ground with your big toes, but these approaches can result in landing on a soft foot and pushing off while collapsing the foot.
+In addition, walking on a single straight line places strain on the body because of problems with weight transfer.
+We will discuss walking style in more detail on another occasion.

 summary

-The cause of lower back pain may lie in the feet.
-Ignoring foot problems can eventually lead to problems in the upper body, from the hip joints to the lower back to the shoulders to the head.
-Proper walking techniques, proper strength training, and appropriate insoles can increase the chances of resolving neck and lower back pain that has persisted until now.
-Because the foot has a complex structure, we recommend combining these three methods to efficiently resolve the issue.
+The cause of low back pain may lie in the feet.
+Leaving foot problems unaddressed can eventually lead to trouble higher up the body, from the hip joints to the low back, shoulders, and even the head.
+Proper walking technique, appropriate strength training, and suitable insoles may increase the chances of resolving stubborn neck and low back pain that has not improved until now.
+Because the foot has such a complex structure, we recommend combining all three of these approaches for the most efficient improvement.

 References